Skip to main content

 You feel it in your bones, a subtle but persistent shift in your body’s internal landscape.
 The energy that once came so easily now feels distant.
 You might be experiencing changes in your weight that defy your efforts, a fog that clouds your thinking, or a new sensitivity to cold that has you reaching for a sweater in mild weather.

 These experiences are valid, and they are signals from your body’s intricate communication network.
 Your biology is speaking to you, and understanding its language is the first step toward reclaiming your vitality.
-Two of the most powerful voices in this internal dialogue are your and estrogen.
+Two of the most powerful voices in this internal dialogue are your thyroid hormones and estrogen.

 They conduct a constant, nuanced conversation that dictates your metabolic rate, energy levels, mood, and much more.
 When their conversation is balanced, your systems function with quiet efficiency.
 When the signals become crossed, the effects ripple through your entire sense of well-being.